MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-langchain.md

 The integration of LangChain with prompt flow is a powerful combination that can help you build and test your custom language models with ease.
 You can use LangChain modules to initially build the flow, and then use the prompt flow process to scale experiments for bulk testing, evaluation, and eventual deployment.
 For example, you can conduct large scale experiments based on larger datasets.

 If you already have a local prompt flow based on LangChain code, you can use streamlined prompt flow integration to easily convert it into an Azure Machine Learning prompt flow for further experimentation.
-Or, if you prefer to use LangChain SDK classes and functions directly, you can easily build flows that use Python nodes containing your custom LangChain code.
+Or, if you prefer to use LangChain SDK classes and functions directly, you can easily build flows with Python nodes that contain your custom LangChain code.

 ## Prerequisites